Overview

 The following equipment is required for this course:

-• If your computer does not have a built-in SD card reader, you will need to purchase an external memory card reader.
+- If your computer does not have a built-in SD card reader, you'll need an external card reader.

 Financial support